 How Goal Setting Impacts Our Lives

-This is due to several factors, including the ability of goal setting to:
+This is due to several factors, including the ability of goal setting to help us:

-And he was right.
-Having definite goals means the difference between knowing your destination port — or just drifting aimlessly upon the sea.
+Having definite goals means the difference between knowing your destination or just drifting aimlessly over the sea.

-Just think for a moment about some famous, successful people such as Richard Branson, Roger Federer and Dwayne Johnson.
+Just think for a moment about some successful people, such as Kamala Harris, Roger Federer, and Oprah Winfrey.
 These high-achievers all used goal-setting to help them realize their dreams.

-One of the best ways of goal setting, is to always write down your goals — either in your journal, on a card that you can keep in your wallet or purse, or within a digital notepad.
-When you do this, you immediately transform your ideas from just being wishful thinking, into concrete first steps.
+One of the best ways to set goals is to always write them down — either in your journal, on a card that you can keep in your wallet or purse, or within a digital notepad.
+When you do this, you immediately transform your ideas from just being wishful thinking into concrete first steps.

-And, the effectiveness of writing down goals is actually backed by research.
-In 2015, psychologist Gail Matthews showed that people who wrote down their goals, were 33% more successful in achieving them, versus those who just kept ideas in their heads.
+The effectiveness of writing down goals is actually backed by research.
+In 2015, psychologist Gail Matthews showed that people who wrote down their goals were 33% more successful in achieving them, versus those who just kept ideas in their heads.

 What Defines Us?

-Have you thought about this before?
-What exactly defines who you are?
-And how do your goals fit into this picture?
+What exactly defines who you are, and how do your goals fit into this picture?

-- Goals should be based on your core principles and values — For example, if you care deeply about the planet, then your goals should be aligned to sustainable and environmentally-friendly practices.
+To start, goals should be based on your core principles and values.
+For example, if you care deeply about the planet, then your goals should be aligned to sustainable and environmentally-friendly practices.

 Why We Sometimes Fail

-Let’s now talk about why you might not be currently reaching your goals, and some of the best ways to change this.
+Let’s now talk about why you might not be currently reaching goals on your list and some of the best ways to change this.

-First — and this relates to what I talked about above — if your goals don’t honor your values, then this will make it much harder for you to achieve them.
-This might happen if you’re pursuing goals on behalf of someone else, such as a teacher, parent or partner.
+First, if your goals don’t honor your values, then this will make it much harder for you to achieve them.
+This might happen if you’re pursuing goals on behalf of someone else, such as a teacher, parent, or partner.
 Or perhaps it’s a goal that society deems worthwhile and noble, but one that you personally disagree with.

-Another issue that might be causing you to fail to reach your goals is this: you’re more interested in your wants than your needs.
-For instance, you WANT to save up to buy a shiny, new sports car, but… you also NEED to pay off your student loans.
+Another issue that might be causing you to fail to reach your goals is that you’re more interested in your wants than your needs.
+For instance, you want to save up to buy a shiny, new sports car, but you also need to pay off your student loans.

-Does this sound familiar?
-Things we want usually trump what we need; but this can play havoc with your goal setting.
+Things we want usually trump what we need, and this can play havoc with your goal setting.
 To remedy this, spend time observing yourself and your life to clearly identify your needs.
 Then, prioritize these over your wants.

-How about the size of your goal?
-Is it too big?
-If it is, then it may be difficult — or even impossible — to reach.
-Now, don’t get me wrong, ambition is good.
-But at the same time, you shouldn’t set unrealistic goals.
+Think about the size of your goals.
+If they’re too big, then it may be difficult, or even impossible, to start reaching goals consistently.
+Ambition is good, but at the same time, you shouldn’t set unrealistic goals.

-For example, if you want to become a best-selling author, you can’t just write a book and submit it — there needs to be lots of mini goals that get checked off before that, such as honing your writing, researching how to get published, outlining your story… the list goes on!
+For example, if you want to become a best-selling author, you can’t just write a book and submit it — there needs to be lots of mini goals that get checked off before that, such as honing your writing, researching how to get published, outlining your story, contacting publishers, etc.

-The last factor I want to talk about in this section is time management.
-If your time is not well-organized, then it will be next to impossible to reach your goals.
+If your time is not well-organized, then it will be next to impossible to reach your big goals.

 If you don’t think time management is an issue for you, then let me ask you this: How much time do you spend each day on social media?
 If it’s more than you’d like, then you’ll need to make some changes to your daily routine if you’re serious about ramping up your success.